pBouillon/git_tutorials/methodology/commit_rules.md

 - Update server IP address
 ```

-📑 _Please note that since 50 is pretty short, and to avoir making the message_
+📑 _Please note that since 50 is pretty short, and to avoid making the message_
 _harder to understand by burdening it, you generally should avoid adding a final_
 _dot to your commit._